Thailand Digital Nomad Visa Guide (2024)

 • Proof that you have 5 years of experience in the related field,

-• Proof that you are employed, where your position, income, and contract term are stated,
+• Proof that you are employed that includes specifics such as your position, income, and contract term,

-• Bank statement for the last 12 months,
+• Bank statements for the last 12 months,

 • A completed employment certificate (WP.46) (in case you need a Thai work permit),